 FHA Guidelines On Late Payments After Bankruptcy

-- However, most mortgage lenders will automatically disqualify borrowers if they have any late payments after bankruptcy, short sale, deed in lieu, or foreclosure.
+- However, most lenders will automatically disqualify borrowers if they have any late payments after bankruptcy, short sale, deed in lieu, or foreclosure

-- However, as long as mortgage applicants can get an approve/eligible per Automated Underwriting System, they should have no problem qualifying for FHA Loans with lenders with no lender overlays.
+- However, as long as mortgage applicants can get an approve/eligible per Automated Underwriting System, they should have no problem qualifying for FHA Loans with lenders with no overlays

-- The Gustan Cho Team at USA Mortgage has no lender overlays on government and FHA Loans.
+- The Gustan Cho Team at Loan Cabin Inc. has no lender overlays on government and conventional loans

 The following are government insured mortgage loans: